dkmnx/clauver/README.md

 ## Overview

-Clauver is a powerful CLI tool that allows you to easily manage and switch between different Claude API providers, including:
+Clauver is a powerful CLI tool that allows you to easily manage and switch between different Claude Code API providers, including:

 - **Native Anthropic** - Use your existing Claude Pro/Team subscription
 - **Z.AI (GLM)** - Zhipu AI's GLM models